0xnomy/syscallwatch/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - Free to use anywhere except for commercial uses

 ## Acknowledgements